 - Type 2 – Includes everything in Type 1, with the addition of verification of an auditor's opinion on the operating effectiveness of the controls.

 This report includes the auditor’s opinion of SOC 2 components with an additional seal of approval to be used on websites and other documents.
 The report is less detailed and technical than a SOC 2 report.

-What is the U.S.-EU Safe Harbor Law?
-The U.S.-European Union Safe Harbor Program is a streamlined process for US companies to comply with the EU Data Protection Directive of 1998 on maintaining the privacy and integrity of personal data.
-Different from HIPAA, PCI and SOX compliance requirements, the Safe Harbor program framework was developed by the U.S. Department of Commerce in 2000 in consultation with the European Commission on Data Protection.
+What is the EU-U.S. Privacy Shield?
+Privacy Shield replaces Safe Harbor as the new law maintaining the privacy and integrity of personal data.
+Different from HIPAA, PCI and SOX compliance requirements, Privacy Shield was developed by the U.S. Department of Commerce along with the European Commission on Data Protection.